-The Chief Underwriting Officer and Group Chief Financial Officer, as representatives of the Committee, form part of the cell committees of the individual cells with Cell owners and managers, where relevant.
+Members of the Atlas management team form part of the cell committees of the individual cells with Cell owners and managers, where relevant.
 These committees meet regularly to review underwriting, financial performance and risk management and compliance issues.

 The individual Cell Committees are part of the first line of defence in managing the risks of the respective cells.
-Atlas requires Cell Committees to have as a minimum a standing agenda item to "Review progress of outstanding items on past cell site inspections, audits or compliance visits" where outstanding items apply.
-Cell Committee meetings predominantly discuss arising/pending risk and compliance items besides general performance, however a general item "other risk and compliance matters" must be kept as a standing item in each agenda.
+Cell Committees review key performance indicators, and review plans and budgets on a regular basis.
+They also review progress of outstanding items on past cell site inspections, audits or compliance visits and other risk and compliance matters.